squidfunk/mkdocs-material/docs/reference/variables.md

 ### Custom macros

-The [macros][1] plugin allows to define custom macros which can then be used from Markdown files.
+The [macros][1] plugin allows to define custom macros, which can then be used from Markdown files.
 See the [official documentation][2] for more information how to define custom macros.